kiratech/labs/Through-The-Looking-Glass/Grafana-Datasources-Configuration.md

 ## Associate Loki logs and Tempo traces

-On the Grafana side the two data sources should be configured with the proper addresses, starting with Tempo
+On the Grafana side the two data sources should be configured with the proper addresses, starting with Tempo:

 ![Tempo conf](images/Grafana-Tempo-Datasource.png)

-And continuning with Loki:
+And continuing with Loki:

 ![Loki conf](images/Grafana-Loki-Datasource.png)